Skip to content

 PendingThe commercial record exists, but the instance has not reached a provisioning step.

-ProvisioningBayStore records desired state and tracks readiness without claiming production runtime automation.
+ProvisioningBayStore records desired state and tracks readiness against the M100 evidence path.

 ActiveThe instance is visible as usable within the current boundary.
 Access metadata reflects the sandbox/test-runtime boundary unless a separate production deployment is completed.